A label-switching algorithm for fast core-periphery identification: Algorithm

 \subsection{Computational improvement}

 The main computational bottleneck in Algorithm 1 comes from computing $T(\bA,\bc')$.
 Ostensibly, this requires $\mathcal O(n^2)$ operations since we must compute $M(\bc)=\sum_{i<j}A_{ij}\Delta_{ij}(\bc)$ and $\bar A=\sum_{i<j}A_{ij}/\{\frac12n(n-1)\}$.
+We call such an implementation \texttt{greedyNaive}.
 We can leverage the re-formulation of the BE metric from \eqref{eq:metric}, however, to improve the computational efficiency of Algorithm 1 from that of the original algorithm in \cite{yanchenko2022divide}.
+The following is a similar idea to that of \cite{kojaku2017}.
 In particular, $T(\bA,\bc')$ can be efficiently updated since $\bc'$ differs from the current CP labels by only a single entry.
-While the following approach has been used in previous works (e.g., \cite{yanchenko2025graph}), the details of this computational improvement have yet to be formally described and thoroughly investigated.
+While the following approach has been used in previous works \citep[e.g.,][]{yanchenko2025graph}, the details of this computational improvement have yet to be formally described and thoroughly investigated.